Fluorinated greenhouse gases

 - Equipment or products such as foams containing F-gases can have long lifetimes.
 Good stewardship, such as maintenance and gas recovery at end of life of the equipment or products, is therefore essential

-The European Union has therefore taken action to control F-gases as part of its policy to combat climate change.
-Legislation was first passed in 2006 and this is currently being strengthened in order to cut F-gas emissions by two-thirds by 2030.
+The European Union is therefore taking regulatory action to control F-gases as part of its policy to combat climate change.

 F-gases are used in several types of products and appliances, mainly as substitutes for ozone-depleting substances such as chlorofluorocarbons (CFCs), hydrochlorofluorocarbons (HCFCs) and halons which are being phased out under the Montreal Protocol and EU legislation.